Material Issue Materials

 |Solar cell capacity (kW)||150||160||200||1,750|

-*lectricity generated at Ashikaga Plant (BANDO eco moving Ashikaga solar power station) is sold to the Tokyo Electric Power Company Group through our group company using the FIT system for renewable energy.
-E
+*Electricity generated at Ashikaga Plant (BANDO eco moving Ashikaga solar power facility) is sold to the Tokyo Electric Power Company Group through our group company and others using the FIT system for renewable energy.

 Solar panels at the BANDO eco moving solar power facility